lucianopereira86/NetCore-XUnit/README.md

 ### Test Layer
 When using the Test Manager, 4 unit tests will be shown inside the XUnit project.
-The "TestPostUser_BadRequest" and "TestPostUser_Ok" methods will simulate a POST request to the User controller expecting business exception ("BadRequest") and success ("Ok"), respectively.
+The "TestPostUser_BadRequest" and "TestPostUser_Ok" methods will simulate a POST request to the User Controller expecting business exception ("BadRequest") and success ("Ok"), respectively.
 The "TestPutUser_BadRequest" and "TestPutUser_Ok" methods do the same but as a PUT request.

 ![code02](/docs/code02.JPG)